HifiMule/HifiMule/README.md

 │   │   ├── login.ts           # Authentication page
 │   │   ├── library.ts         # Library browser
 │   │   ├── rpc.ts             # JSON-RPC client
-│   │   ├── components/        # MediaCard, BasketSidebar, InitDeviceModal, RepairModal
+│   │   ├── components/        # ServerHub, BasketSidebar, AutoFillPanel,
+│   │   │                      #   PlaylistCurationView, TracksBrowseView,
+│   │   │                      #   MediaCard, InitDeviceModal, RepairModal, StatusBar
 │   │   └── state/             # State management
 │   └── src-tauri/             # Tauri config & Rust glue
 │
+├── hifimule-i18n/         # Shared translation catalog (en, fr, es, de) │
 └── docs/                      # Generated documentation
 ```

 ## How It Works

-1. **Connect** — Point HifiMule at your media server (Jellyfin, Navidrome, or any Subsonic-compatible server) and log in
+1. **Connect** — Add one or more media servers (Jellyfin, Navidrome, or any Subsonic-compatible server) in the Server Hub and log in
-2. **Browse** — Navigate your library views, collections, and albums
+2. **Browse** — Navigate your library across nine browse modes, switching servers as you go
-3. **Select** — Add items to the sync basket
+3. **Select** — Add items to the sync basket — one at a time, in bulk, or automatically with auto-fill
-4. **Plug in** — Connect your portable device and select the target folder
+4. **Plug in** — Connect your portable device, initialize it, and configure its folders and transcoding profile
-5. **Sync** — HifiMule calculates deltas and transfers only what's needed
+5. **Sync** — HifiMule calculates deltas and transfers only what's needed; syncs can resume or be cancelled
 6. **Listen** — Play music on your device; scrobble logs sync back to your media server

 ## Contributing